 3. There are products specifically for children –which adults are not supposed to play with (although some of them do).

 All of the above separations between adults and children have nothing to do with the biological differences between adults and children – children do not need to have ‘special places’ just for them, they do not need special laws protecting them, and neither do they need specific toys designed for them.
 We as a society have decided that these things are desirable for children, and thus we ‘construct childhood’ as a being very different to adulthood.

 The Social Construction of Childhood – A Comparative Approach

 A good way to illustrate the social construction of childhood is to take a comparative approach – that is, to look at how children are seen and treated in other times and places than their own.
-Three fairly well-known examples of how childhood can vary in other countries include:
+Four fairly well-known examples of how childhood can vary in other countries include:

 - Child Labour – In some cultures children are seen as an ‘economic asset’ and expected to engage in paid work – In Less developed countries children are often seen as a source of cheap (free) labour on the farm, in the home or in sweat shops where the wage can help boost the family income.

 - Child soldiers – In conflict, typically young teenage boys may be recruited to fight, effectively taking on very serious adult responsibilities several years younger than they would do in ‘western’ societies.

 - Forced Marriage – In some countries, young teenage girls are sometimes coerced into arranged marriage without their consent, taking on the duties of a wife or mother at a young age.
 This is well-documented in India and Ethiopia, for example.

 - In West Africa, thousands of girls and women have been enslaved by a practice called ‘trokosi’.
 Girls as young as seven are given away by their family to pay for the sins of family members.
 They get forcibly shipped to a shrine, possibly in a foreign country, stripped of their identity, and are forced to work as ‘servants of God’.